A teacher saw a BB gun in a 9-year-old’s room during online class. He faced expulsion.

 “We do not comment on individual student records,” Vicki Bristol, a spokeswoman for the district, told WDSU.
 “Regarding discipline, it is our policy that teachers and administrators may employ reasonable disciplinary and corrective measures to maintain order.”

 Ka Mauri isn’t the only child to face harsh punishment for having a toy gun in a virtual learning session.
-A Colorado school last month called the police on a Black seventh-grader for handling a bright green “Zombie Killer” toy gun during an online class, and a New Jersey school did the same earlier this month to a sixth-grader with a toy gun.
+A Colorado school last month called the police on a Black seventh-grader for handling a bright green “Zombie Hunter” toy gun during an online class, and a New Jersey school did the same earlier this month to a sixth-grader with a toy gun.

 In Ka Mauri’s case, the problem started during a test in his social studies class on Sept.
 11. Ka Mauri lives with four siblings in Harvey, La., on the south bank of the Mississippi River across from New Orleans.